Reset VMware Lifecycle Manager depot in vCenter Server Appliance 6.5/6.7/7.0/8.0/9.x

 2. From the NSX Manager UI, configure NSX on the cluster created in step 1.
 This will ensure the NSX depot gets uploaded to the VC again.

-4. Select the Transport Node Profile to use.
+3. Click Add NSX at the top.
+Select the Transport Node Profile to use.
 This does NOT affect live traffic as the cluster is an empty cluster.

-3. The cluster created in step 1 can now be deleted.after the related tasks in vCenter show complete.
+3. The cluster created in step 1 can now be deleted.
+After the related tasks in vCenter show complete.

 Additional Information